How to avoid scope creep

 Carefully consider any new requests to prevent further issues.

-Scope Creep and the Freelance Contract
+Scope creep and the freelancer contract

 Scope Creep is preventable and fixable, but it can still happen.